-Allow 4-6 quarts of water per pound.
+Allow 4 to 6 quarts of water per pound.
 Fresh pasta cooks quickly.
 Bring water and 1 tablespoon salt to a boil.
 Shake pasta loose (do not cook more than 2 lbs. at a time).
-Add pasta to boiling water, stir and begin timing.
+Add pasta to boiling water, stir, and begin timing.
 Once pasta is cooked, drain well and toss immediately with the sauce, coating evenly.
-The true test is not time; the true test is taste.
+Remember: the true test is taste, not time.

 The True Test is to Taste, Not Time.

 To cook frozen pasta: Do not thaw.
 Place directly from freezer into boiling water and stir until separated.
 Allow extra time to become tender.